 After his mother’s death, he revived his decision to join Bollywood industry and he travelled to Mumbai.
 His previous experience in television industry earned him four films in the same year such as “Dil Aashna Hai (1992)“, which was the directorial debut of the Indian film actress Hema Malini.
 Even though it became his first acting debut but “Deewana” was released first in the year 1992, and thus, his Bollywood journey began.
 He got his first Filmfare award for the best male debut.
 In the same year, the release of a few other films of the actor, such as “Dil Aashna Hai“, “Chamatkar” as well as “Raju Ban Gaya Gentleman“, gathered laurels for his energy and enthusiasm in all these movies.

-After playing the protagonist in few films, Khan changed his role to an anti-hero.
-In 1993, his movies “Darr” and “Baazigar” were released where he played the negative roles.
+After playing the protagonist in a few films, Khan changed his role to an anti-hero.
+In 1993, his movies “Darr” and “Baazigar” were released where he played negative roles.
 His character of a murderer in the movie Baazigar earned him a Filmfare award for the best actor.
 His movie ‘Maya Memsaab (1993)’ was surrounded by a lot of controversies due to a nude scene featuring Khan and actress Deepa Sahi.
-Later, he regretted his decision and decided to eschew such scenes in future.
+Later, he regretted his decision and decided to eschew such scenes in the future.

 A New Face of The Industry